shubhamk0027/MockServer/README.md

 ### How to use it?

 You can either set up the slack bot or send queries directly.
 Run this with [slack bot](https://github.com/shubhamk0027/SlackBot) after adding the bearer token in MessagePoster class and adding bearer token and slack client token in the environment parameters.

 It also uses redis to store and reply the big responses efficiently.
 So you can have responses with huge response body, without any performance issues.

 #### TLDR;

-Go through this quick [tutorial](https://drive.google.com/file/d/1sk_VV9kycOtOwtN3ikzgRYGEuvOwv5BT/view?usp=sharing) below to know it better.
+Go through this quick [tutorial](https://drive.google.com/file/d/1sk_VV9kycOtOwtN3ikzgRYGEuvOwv5BT/view?usp=sharing) to understand how to use it.

 #### Slash Commands Supported